effektif/admin-docs/docs/update-notes.rst

 Update to Effektif 3.4
 ----------------------
 Effektif 3.4 requires several changes of your infrastructure.
-The official support for Tomcat 7 was dropped, however, Effektif 3.4 will still run in Tomcat 7.
-Furthermore, Effektif 3.4 now requires Java 8 and MongoDB 3.2.
+Starting with version 3.4, Effektif requires Java 8.
+Furthermore, it is recommended to update your MongoDB to version 3.2.x, because of the increased performance and functionality.
+Effektif 3.4 will still support MongoDB 2.4.x, however, following releases will assume, you are using MongoDB 3.2.
+Last but not least, Effektif 3.4 supports Apache Tomcat 7 and 8.
+For now, you can use either version, but it is recommended to do the optional upgrade to Tomcat 8.

 When updating Effektif and your infrastructure, you should follow the following sequence of actions:

 #.
-Update Java to Java 8.
+Update Java to Java 8 (required)
 #.
-Update Tomcat to Tomcat 8
+Update Tomcat to Tomcat 8 (optional)
 #.
 Update the Effektif application
 #.
-Update MongoDB to MongoDB 3.2
+Update MongoDB to MongoDB 3.2 (required)

-Be aware, the update to version 3.4 contains multiple changes in the underlying data schema which require several long running migrations.
+Be aware, the update to Effektif 3.4 contains multiple changes in the underlying data schema which require several long running migrations.
 Depending on the size of your database, the migrations might take several seconds up to 20 minutes.

 Update Java and Tomcat
 ``````````````````````
 The last Effektif release 2.27.x is already compatible with Java 8 and Tomcat 8.
 Therefore, you should start by updating Java and Tomcat, because Effektif 3.4 will not run on Java 7.
 You can for instance install Tomcat 8 next to an existing Tomcat 7, in order to simply switch between the application servers.
 Section :ref:`install-tomcat` explains how to setup a Tomcat 8 server.
 After the successful setup, ensure none of the Tomcat servers is running.
-Then copy the directory ``${TOMCAT_HOME}/webapps/ROOT`` from your Tomcat 7 to your Tomcat 8 directory and start the Tomcat 8 server.
+Then copy the directory ``$TOMCAT_HOME/webapps/ROOT`` from your Tomcat 7 to your Tomcat 8 directory and start the Tomcat 8 server.
 Now, you should be able to access the Effektif system again via a browser.

 Update Effektif
 ```````````````